priyanshinaredi/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/ML_1_4_Variance,_Standard_Deviation,_Expectation_(D).md

 **How to Calculate Standard Deviation?**

 First find mean.To find the mean, add up all the scores, then divide them by the number of scores.Then find each score’s deviation from the mean i.e.,subtract the mean from each score to get the deviations from the mean.
 Now square each deviation from the mean.
 Add up all of the squared deviations.Divide the sum of the squares by n – 1 (for a sample) or N (for a population) – this is the variance.To find the standard deviation, we take the square root of the variance.

+**Python Code to calculate Standard Deviation**

+We can find using pstdev() and stdev().
+The first function takes the data of an entire population and returns its standard deviation.
+The second function takes data from a sample and returns an estimation of the population standard deviation.

+    import statistics
+    print(statistics.pstdev([4, 8, 6, 5, 3, 2, 8, 9, 2, 5]))
+    print(statistics.stdev([4, 8, 6, 5, 3, 2, 8, 9, 2, 5]))

 **Advantage of Standard Deviation**